Middlemen, extortion push up vegetable prices: report

 Truck rental costs vary depending on availability.
 For example, if a return trip fare cannot be secured, the rental charges increase, the report mentioned.

-The report quoted a vegetable wholesaler in Bogra as saying that he faces extortion at at least seven spots on the road from Mahasthangarh Bazar in Bogura to wholesale markets in Dhaka.
+The report quoted a vegetable wholesaler in Bogura as saying that he faces extortion at at least seven spots on the road from Mahasthangarh Bazar in Bogra to wholesale markets in Dhaka.

 Traders from Jashore and Manikganj have reported similar experiences.